100 Years of the Rundfunkchor Berlin – Moments and Insights Into the Choir’s History

 The Unquestionable Best of the Reunited City

 A holiday for the Rundfunkchor Berlin, now fully at home in reunified Berlin: at the end of October 1990, the choir joined the Berliner Philharmoniker for a benefit concert under Daniel Barenboim.
-Beethoven’s “Missa solemnis” was the sole work on the programme.
-Critic Klaus Geitel wrote in the Berliner Morgenpost on 1 November 1990:
+Beethoven’s »Missa solemnis« was the sole work on the programme.
+Critic Klaus Geitel wrote in the Berliner Morgenpost on 1 November 1990: »The unquestionable best of the reunited city have come together on stage.
+And it is the choir who provides the unforgettable moments that evening.
+Singing with the utmost clarity and tireless energy, they deliver the challenging choral blocks with majestic force and brilliance.«

 1990: Presidential Benefit Concerts with the Berliner Philharmoniker

-‘I Know No Better Choir’
+»I Know No Better Choir«

-The then Federal President Richard von Weizsäcker wrote in the choir’s guestbook after two benefit concerts on 30 and 31 October 1990:
+The then Federal President Richard von Weizsäcker wrote in the choir’s guestbook after two benefit concerts on 30 and 31 October 1990: »Gratefully indebted for two unforgettable evenings of the Missa solemnis.
+I know no better choir.«

 1990–2022: From Singer to Chorus Director